M-Croghan/CSNotebook-Interview-Prep/CS_Concepts.md

 ### :computer: <span style="color: aqua">What is s the primary difference between process and thread?</span>
 Process is called as a program which is in execution.
 Thread is a segment of a process, so; a process can have more than one thread.
 ### :computer: <span style="color: aqua">Explain primary memory</span>
 Primary memory, RAM is the main memory of a computer which can be directly accessed by the Central Processing Unit (CPU).
 It stores temporary information until the process finishes its execution.
+It is said to be volatile as it persists only as long as the computer is powered on.
 ### :computer: <span style="color: aqua">What is the operating system?</span>
-An Operating system (OS) is a software that acts as an interface between the end-user and computer hardware.
-Every computer must have at least one OS to run other programs.
+An Operating system (OS) is is a fully integrated set of specialized instructions (software) that handle all the operations of the computer and acts as an interface between the end-user and computer hardware.
+A computer doesn't need to have an OS to run other programs but if this is the case an application must handle / perform its functions, including managing resources (processes, memory, etc.).
 ### :computer: <span style="color: aqua">What is an Algorithm?</span>
 An algorithm is a rule or step-by-step process that must be followed in order to solve a particular problem.
 ### :computer: <span style="color: aqua">What is cryptography?</span>
 Cryptography is the study of techniques that hide the real meaning of information.
 It transforms this information into a format that cannot be read by humans and vice versa.
+It involves secure communications techniques that allow only the sender and intended recipient of a message to view its contents.
 ### :computer: <span style="color: aqua">What is a Virtual Machine?</span>
 A virtual machine, commonly shortened to just VM, is no different than any other physical computer like a laptop, smart phone, or server.
 It has a CPU, memory, disks to store your files, and can connect to the internet if needed.
 While the parts that make up your computer (called hardware) are physical and tangible, VMs are often thought of as virtual computers or software-defined computers within physical servers, existing only as code.
 Virtualization is the process of creating a software-based, or "virtual" version of a computer, with dedicated amounts of CPU, memory, and storage that are "borrowed" from a physical host computer—such as your personal computer— and/or a remote server—such as a server in a cloud provider's datacenter.
 A virtual machine is a computer file, typically called an image, that behaves like an actual computer.
 It can run in a window as a separate computing environment, often to run a different operating system—or even to function as the user's entire computer experience—as is common on many people's work computers.
 The virtual machine is partitioned from the rest of the system, meaning that the software inside a VM can't interfere with the host computer's primary operating system.
 ### :computer: <span style="color: aqua">What is a Framework?</span>